sirkostya009/weblium-test-task/cli/README.md

 # CLI

-A simple command line interface that parses and populates a `test-task` Mongo database with the provided JSON file.
+A simple command line interface that parses and populates a Mongo database with the provided JSON file.

 ## Usage